mponce0/Visualize.CRAN.Downloads/README.md

 Two more "fixed" averages are presented in the main plot, indicating the average number of downloads for the package in the last two "units" of time, eg last month and last week, or last six-months and last month, etc.
+The absolute maximum number of downloads within the period of time, is also displayed as a filled dot and the actual value.

 ![Example of the static plot generated for the *ehelp* package](man/figures/DWNLDS_ehelp.png)